fdaunis/HTML-Schedule/README.md

 - JQuery 3.3.1 	- For Bootstrap
 - Moment js  	- Parse, validate, manipulate, and display dates and times in JavaScript.

+You can try it downloading files and open index.html with a browser.